notepad-plus-plus/npp-usermanual/content/auto-completion/index.md

 For keywords that are not functions, the Keyword tag is autoclosing and only has the "name" attribute.
 To indicate a keyword can be displayed in a calltip, add the attribute 'func' with the value "yes".
 In this case, the Keyword tag is a node and contains other tags.

-Then, for each overload of the function, an Overload element should be added ,which specifies the behavior and the parameters of the function.
+Then, for each overload of the function, an Overload element should be added, which specifies the behavior and the parameters of the function.
 A function must have at least one Overload or it will not be displayed as a calltip.
+Multiple Overload elements allow there to be different sets of parameters for a given function.
 The 'retVal' attribute must be present and specifies the type of the return value, but the 'descr' attribute is optional and describes the functions behavior, like a comment.
 You can add newlines in the description if you wish to do so.
 For each parameter the function takes, a 'Param' element can be added.
 The 'name' attribute must be present and specifies the type of the parameters and/or any name of the parameter.

 In the 'AutoComplete' element you can add the 'language' attribute but it is not used by Notepad++, you can add it for completeness if you wish and can take any string you want.

-### Sorting

-Depending on the value of the 'ignoreCase' attribute in the 'Environment' element, the XML file has to be sorted case sensitive or case insensitive (if the attribute is absent it will default to case sensitive).

-The simples approach, when building an autocompletion file, may be to first define a plain text, one word a line file of words to be recognized, then sort it, then turn lines int Keyword tags, then add all Overload information as needed.
-The following will focus on the sorting part.
-A tool will be made available which will read any given XML API file and sort it properly - not released as of v6.6.6.

-For case sensitive sorting you can use any generic ASCII/ANSI sorter that sorts on the byte value of the characters.
-Simply put this means underscore is between uppercase and lowercase letters.
-When you have to sort case insensitive, treat lowercase letters as uppercase, that is, subtract 32 from each one.
-This means the underscore comes both after uppercase and lowercase letters.
-The default strcmpi() function in the standard C library does not seem to work correctly, but the TextFX plugin does, which is installed by default with Notepad++.

 ### Auto-completion File Format